Raven logo

 Move notes to real files

-Apple refunds in 48 hours.
-Your vault is a folder you can always open elsewhere.
+Apple handles refunds through Report a Problem, and your vault is a folder you can open elsewhere at any time.

 Also looking at Obsidian or doing a Raven vs Bear comparison?